 This initial work, however, did not leverage the full potential of recent results characterizing symmetry-forced rigidity.
-In the present article, we extend the results of [13] in the following ways.
-We develop a concrete mathematical foundation for solving the multi-agent formation control problem under symmetry constraints.
+In this article, we extend the results of [12] in the following ways.
+We develop a concrete mathematical foundation for solving the multiagent formation control problem under symmetry constraints.
 The theory provides the symmetric counterpart to the ordinary rigidity-based formation control using the modern language of graph rigidity, and in particular that of forced-symmetric rigidity theory.
-Notably, we show that $(1 + 1/|\Gamma|)n$ edges are sufficient when the underlying symmetry group is Γ .
+Notably, we show that $(1 + 1/|\Gamma|)n$ edges are sufficient when the underlying symmetry group is $\Gamma$ .
 This is significantly smaller than the bound for infinitesimal rigidity.
 This improved bound has direct implications for practical implementation as it leads to a reduction of energy consumption and communication bandwidth.
-Moreover, this approach can be used to augment any multi-agent coordination problem with explicit symmetry constraints, providing a new conceptual solution to these problems.
+Moreover, this approach can be used to augment any multiagent coordination problem with explicit symmetry constraints, providing a new conceptual solution to these problems.
 In this direction, we first present a detailed overview of results from the rigidity theory of symmetric frameworks.
-The central objects in this study are the quotient graphs, providing a graph-theoretic characterization of the vertex and edge orbits induced by a given symmetry group, and the orbit rigidity matrix, which can be thought of as the rigidity matrix associated to the quotient graph of a framework.
+The central objects in this study are the quotient graphs, providing a graph-theoretic characterization of the vertex and edge orbits induced by a given symmetry group, and the orbit rigidity matrix, which can be thought of as the rigidity matrix associated with the quotient graph of a framework.
 The orbit rigidity matrix is then used to define an orbit rigidity formation potential for solving the forced-symmetric formation control problem.
 We then provide a stability and convergence analysis of this control law.
 Finally, we propose a consensus-augmented version of the forced-symmetric formation control problem that ensures the formation converges to a point other than a globally defined origin.
 Numerous examples are provided throughout to illustrate the main concepts and results.

-This work is organised as follows.
+The rest of this article is organized as follows.
 Section II presents an overview of geometric rigidity theory and formation control.
 Section III provides a detailed background on notions of symmetry for graphs and frameworks.
-Section IV presents the main results of the paper with different formation control strategies that exploit symmetry properties of the framework.
+Section IV presents the main results of this article with different formation control strategies that exploit symmetry properties of the framework.
+Finally, Section V concludes this article.